ChithraLekha-004/2048-game/README.md

 Tile Generation

-After every valid move, one new tile with value 2 is added in a random empty cell.
+After every valid move, a new tile is added in a random empty cell.

+90% probability of generating a tile with value 2 and 10% probability for 4.

+This approach mirrors the original 2048 mechanics and ensures smooth progression in difficulty.

-New tiles are not added if the move had no effect on the board.
+New tiles are not added if the move did not change the board.

 Game Over Check